-GTA continues to recognize agency successes in using technology to deliver services in new and better ways.
+GTA continues to recognize agency successes in using technology to deliver services in new and improved ways.
 Top innovations are recognized at the annual Georgia Digital Government Summit.
-Examples of these successes can be found beginning in the section titled Technology Innovation Showcase.
+Examples of these successes can be found in the Georgia IT Excellence section.

-GTA works closely with and supports the Governor’s Office and the Office of Planning and Budget (OPB).
-GTA works with OPB to leverage technology in support of business process improvements identified each year by OPB.
-GTA provides leadership in identifying and adopting proven technologies to solve pressing government issues.
+GTA works closely with and supports the Governor’s Office of Planning and Budget (OPB) to leverage technology in support of business process improvements identified each year by OPB.
+GTA also provides leadership in identifying and adopting proven technologies to solve pressing government issues.

 Host Technology/Strategy Summit

-The agenda for the 2022 summit included a diverse and dynamic group of speakers and panelists who provided in-depth insights as well as actionable and practical tools in cybersecurity, cloud-based computing, digital disruption, broadband and more.
+The 2023 GTA-hosted Virtual Technology Summit explored opportunities for agencies to harness technology to improve constituent engagement and customer experience.
+The agenda for the 2023 summit included a diverse and dynamic group of speakers and panelists who provided in-depth insights as well as actionable and practical tools in leveraging AI, cybersecurity, security and risk management, data-informed decision making, and more.

 Wayne Haskins, senior director advisor at Gartner, served as the keynote speaker for the conference where he addressed an audience of over 300 participants from more than 140 state and local government agencies.
 Mr. Haskins set the tone for an informative and engaging summit by sharing his insight on key objectives that IT leaders should integrate into their organization's vision for security and risk management.